nkosi-tauro/contactlist/README.md

 1. Enter a value in the Search field.
 (Needs to be the contact name (case sensitive))
 2. Click the Search Button.
-3. Accept the prompt to search the contact name by clicking the OK button when prompted or decline to search by clicking cancel.
+3. Accept the prompt to search the contact name by clicking the <code>OK</code> button when prompted or decline to search by clicking <code>Cancel</code>.

 </details>